gsbdarc/rf_bootcamp_2025/docs/day4.md

 mkdir slurm
 ```
 <!-- TODO: Add `hint` style blocks on the website to pause for questions -->
-4. **Inside** the `slurm` directory, create a SLURM script that we'll use to run code **non-interactively** on the Yens.
+4. **Inside** the `slurm` directory, create a SLURM script called `my_first_slurm_script.slurm` that we'll use to run code **non-interactively** on the Yens.
 If you're in Jupyter, you can do this by creating a file using the graphical user interface.
 Alternately, you can run the following from within the `slurm` directory you just created.
 ```bash
 touch <insert-name-of-slurm-script>.slurm
 ```